 A user reached out earlier this month and explained how they've used Slack Scheduler for a virtual conference.
 They were managing hundreds of channels and events, and having to remind people in Slack when events were starting and what the appropriate Zoom link would be.

-It was one of the coolest, and most extensive use cases for Slack Scheduler I'd heard of!
+It was one of the coolest, and most extensive use cases for Slack Scheduler I had heard of!

-While we've never really stated a limit on how many messages you can schedule, there are a few things that impeded their experience.
+While we' have never really stated a limit on how many messages you can schedule, there are a few things that impeded their experience.

 The biggest one, was the limit on how many messages are returned when listing a message with the /schedule list command (around 20).
 So while you can still schedule messages, actually managing them becomes pretty much impossible.

 This limit comes from the maximum number of "blocks" that can be sent back to Slack.